50 Running Terms: Terminology All Runners Should Know

 #10: Foot Strike

-Foot strike refers to the area of your foot that first contacts the ground when you are running.
+Foot strike refers to the area of your foot that first contacts the ground while running.ย

 With heel striking, the rearfoot or heel is the location of the foot that makes initial contact with the ground.